Coelancanth/LORE-LLM/docs/clustering_guide.md

 7. Re-run the same command—it will parse the transcript and persist clusters to `clusters_llm.json`

+Tip: Improve prompts by injecting relevant concepts from the wiki keyword index (`knowledge/wiki_keyword_index.json`) and `knowledge_base.json` (from the `investigate` stage).
+Keep total prompt tokens reasonable and prefer bullet lists of concept IDs (e.g., `wiki:executor`) with one-line summaries.

 ### 3. DeepSeek API (Automatic)

 **Setup:**